Just-A-Bokoblin/RareVillages/README.md

 # RareVillages
-A Minecraft Datapack that makes villages significantly rarer.
+A Minecraft Datapack/Mod that makes villages significantly rarer.

-This Datapack is tested on Minecraft 26.2.
-I will test more versions soon.
+This Datapack is tested on Minecraft 26.2, 26.1.x, and 1.21.x.
+It will theoreticaly work on older versions, but at the moment they are not supported.